sbilello/comment-assistant/PRIVACY.md

 **We do not store, save, or collect any of your personal data or your Google Slides content on any external server.**

 All processing is done locally within your browser and your Google account.
 We do not share, sell, or transmit any of your data with any third party.

+Google Slides™ is a trademark of Google LLC.